Abdulkhadir63/backblaze-aws-lakehouse/README.md

 ```

 The DQ stage checks the processed dataset against the required quality rules.

-The project also includes quarantine handling.

-This means invalid records do not have to simply disappear.

-They can be isolated with the information needed to understand why they were rejected.

 So the DQ stage solves a different problem from Silver.